f2calv/NetCore3BugCheck/README.md

 Long story short I sacrificed using the smaller image and changed to using the vanilla/non-alpine base image _mcr.microsoft.com/dotnet/aspnet:6.0_ and then the build works again as expected.

-...then I discovered the SSL certificate on my desired destination URI had been updated anyway :)
+...then I discovered the SSL certificate on my desired destination URI had been updated anyway so I was able to remove the above :)

-But this repository serves as an example of how to handle connecting to downlevel SSL certificates.
+This repository sill serves as an example of how to handle connecting to downlevel SSL certificates.